christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The main culprits for forging history were the Flavians so that they could legitimize their new dynasty and obscure their Bosphoran/Herodian origins.
 It would have taken a global conspiracy to forge entire material cultures.
 It would have required destroying texts and artifacts in a number of different countries and then paying an army of scribes and artisans to create a new history.
 Not even the Vatican would have had this power.
 For the church to do this they would have had to destroy texts and artifacts in Muslim, Hindu, and Buddhist countries that were out of their reach, and even in places as far as Russia and China.
 Only the Flavians had this power.
 They controlled the Alexandrian School (via Tiberius Julius Alexander/Josephus who was likely the one who burned it down) which was the world's only major repository of texts and the only "publishing house".
 This gave them control over the primary intellectual and scribal output of the ancient world.
 It was the ancient equivalent of taking over Google, Wikipedia, and every major university press.

 Then later emperors like Theodosius and Constantine through systematic censorship under imperial decree and their destruction of Pagan artifacts solidified the lie.
 Falsification was not hidden, it was their official doctrine.
+The Severan Emperors (193-235 CE) who had strong Syrian (Adiabene/Osrhoene) ties likely also contributed.

 The Vatican and Jesuits just codified the lie.